richchapler/AzureSolutionsDocumentation/docs/Data_Acquisition_fromCostManagementAPI_Iteration.md

 * _[Data Acquisition... from Cost Management, via REST API](Data_Acquisition_fromCostManagementAPI.md)_
 * _[Deployment of Synapse using Parameterized Linked Services](Deployment_Synapse_ParameterizedLinkedServices.md)_

+_The instructions below will only briefly cover any repetitive topics._

 This use case considers requirement statements like:
-* "We have discovered a Cost Management API limitation (1,000 resources per request)
+* "We discovered a Cost Management API limitation (1,000 resources per request)"
 * "We need to change scope from '/subscriptions/{subscriptionId}/' to '/subscriptions/{subscriptionId}/resourceGroups/{resourceGroupName}'"
 * "We want to pull historical data...
 730 days {i.e., 2 years}"